cozy/cozy-ui/react/NestedSelect/NestedSelect.md

 You can use `react/NestedSelect/NestedSelectResponsive` wich provides automaticaly a modal on desktop and bottomsheet on mobile, or directly `react/NestedSelect/Modal` and `react/NestedSelect/BottomSheet`.

+You can open the NestedSelect where a specific item is located, for this your items must have a ***id*** attribute and add the ***focusedId*** attribute to the root of the options.
+See below for example

 ```jsx
 import DemoProvider from 'cozy-ui/docs/components/DemoProvider'
 import Variants from 'cozy-ui/docs/components/Variants'